-The Ombudsman determined that Ms. T. took the time to share her concerns about the buyer's identity with the security department employee.
+The Client Complaint Appeal Office determined that Ms. T. took the time to share her concerns about the buyer's identity with the security department employee.
 However, the employee neglected to inform Ms. T. that the payee of the account to whom she wanted to send the funds did not have the same name as the alleged buyer.
-Finally, the transfer was identified as potentially fraudulent by Interac, but the Bank employee nonetheless approved it after his conversation with Ms. T. The Ombudsman recommended that the Bank refund the amount corresponding to the transfer.
+Finally, the transfer was identified as potentially fraudulent by Interac, but the Bank employee nonetheless approved it after his conversation with Ms. T. The Office recommended that the Bank refund the amount corresponding to the transfer.
 However, she concluded that Ms. T. was responsible for the cheque she deposited.

 Mortgage loan prepayment

 Ms. L. contracted a mortgage loan at a posted interest rate of 5.24%, to which a discount of 2.20% was applied.
 The term of the loan was 60 months.
 Less than three years later, after receiving an offer to purchase her property, Ms. L. advised the Bank that she wanted to prepay her mortgage loan.